-Apart from the hassles that sometimes accompany renting cars in Japan, having your own set of wheels allows you to get around the admittedly few deficient spots in Japan’s world-leading network of trains and buses.
+Apart from the hassles that sometimes accompany driving in Japan, having your own set of wheels allows you to get around the admittedly few deficient spots in Japan’s world-leading network of trains and buses.
 With this being said, I wouldn’t recommend driving in Japan unless you’re sure you can’t make do using trains (most of which are free when you buy a Japan Rail Pass) and other public transit.

 Can tourists drive in Japan?

-Tourists can drive in Japan, so long as one of two things are true: 1) They come from a country with a reciprocal driver’s license agreement with Japan or 2) They’ve obtained an International Driving Permit or IDP prior to travel Most people fall into this second group—”Can you rent a car in Japan?” is really a question of “Do you have an IDP or not”?
+Tourists can drive in Japan, so long as one of two things are true: 1) They come from a country with a reciprocal driver’s license agreement with Japan or 2) They’ve obtained an International Driving Permit (IDP) prior to travel Most people fall into this second group—”Can you rent a car in Japan?” is really a question of “Do you have an IDP or not”?

 The Bottom Line

-Should you rent a car in Japan?
+Do you need a car in Japan?
 Renting a car in Japan isn’t always necessary, and is sometimes stressful and tedious, but can greatly improve your trip in many situations.
 In particular, travelers who want to explore rural parts of Japan unserved by super-fast Shinkansen bullet trains will find that the convenience of car rental outweighs any of its drawbacks, which include a relatively high price and the slow driving habits of most Japanese people.
 Make sure to commission a custom Japan itinerary if you need help planning your Japan road trip.